calebmsword/kivy/README.md

 **Short answer**:

-Any Kivy widget that is given a string representing a file will first attempt to resolve the string as an absolute filepath.
+ 1. Any Kivy widget that is given a string representing a file will first attempt to resolve the string as an absolute filepath.
 If a file is found when the string is interpreted in this way, that is the file used.

-If the string, as an absolute filepath, does not represent any file on the machine, then Kivy will check the parent of the Kivy data directory.
+ 2. If the string, as an absolute filepath, does not represent any file on the machine, then Kivy will check the parent of the Kivy data directory.
 It will then see if the string represents some relative filepath from the parent of the Kivy data directory.
-(Why not just the Kivy data directory?
-This is so because, if you try to access resources in the Kivy data directory, you write something like `"data/my_image.png"` or `"my_custom_data_directory/my_image.png"`.
-This will make it clear to yourself (and your coworkers) whether or not you're trying to access the Kivy data directory.)
+(Why the parent of the data directory and not just the data directory itself?
+This is so that if you try to access resources in the Kivy data directory, you write something like `"data/my_image.png"` or `"my_custom_data_directory/my_image.png"`.
+This will makes it clear whether or not you're trying to access the Kivy data directory.)

-If that doesn't yield a file, then Kivy will check the directory containing the Python script which started the Kivy application and see if the string is a relative filepath from this location.
+ 3. If that doesn't yield a file, then Kivy will check the directory containing the Python script which started the Kivy application and see if the string is a relative filepath from this location.

-If no file is found, then different widgets have different behaviors.
+ 4. If no file is found, then different widgets have different behaviors.
 Some have a default behavior that is then performed while some will raise an error.

 This oversimplifies the process, but 99% of the time, this is how you use Kivy's resource finder.